bluemoon/sea-orm-newtype-id/README.md

-# Sea-orm Newtype ID is an ID generation system for Sea-Orm 🐚
+# Sea-orm Newtype ID is a ID generation system 🐚

 - 🎲 Currently uses `nanoid`
 - 🦓 Stripe style IDs allow for users to see what kind of IDs are being used without having to log them in the database